September 23rd, 2026

 Seasonal Elements and Symbols

-As the Fall Equinox approaches, homes and public spaces are adorned with seasonal elements that reflect the richness of the harvest.
+As the Fall Equinox nears, homes and public spaces are adorned with seasonal elements that reflect the richness of the harvest.
 Leaves, acorns, corn husks, and pinecones become the quintessential decorations, symbolizing the abundance and fertility of the earth.
 These symbols serve as a visual representation of the cycle of life, death, and rebirth, reminding us that every ending marks a new beginning.

 Celebrating with Intention